 7. Buy wine only if you like it

 Think of the tasting room as a showroom for the wine, not a bar.
 The goal of the winery staff is to convert you into a lifelong buyer of their wines.
 Don’t feel pressured to buy wine if you don’t like it but if you love it, show your support!
 It’s also acceptable to ask for another taste of a particular wine if you are interested in purchasing it.
 If you live in a foreign country, ask the Explore Sideways team to give you a list of people that export the desired wine to your home country.

 8. Do I tip in the tasting room?

 Whilst tipping in South Africa is normally 10%, you are not expected to add a tip in addition to a tasting fee.
-The exception to this rule is when there is an ample food and wine pairing or if the tasting room staff provided an amazing experience.
+The exception to this rule is when there are ample food and wine pairing or if the tasting room staff provided an amazing experience.
 If you are on an Explore Sideways tour, all the tasting fees and tips will be taken care of by your specialist tour guide.